Persecution of Baháʼís: Yemen

+Harassment of the Bahá’ís in Yemen began in 2008 under the then-Sana’a authorities, when six Bahá’ís were detained and two deported amid clerical agitation.
+In December 2013, Yemeni Bahá’í Hamed Kamal bin Haydara was arrested on unfounded espionage charges, marking a new phase of persecution.
+After the Houthi takeover of Sanaʽa in 2014, repression became systematic: arrests followed court hearings, and in 2016, security forces raided an educational event organized by Bahá’ís and the Nida Foundation, detaining over sixty people and confiscating property.
+Between 2016 and 2017, more than 25 Bahá’ís faced arrest warrants.
+In January 2018, bin Haydara was sentenced to death and Bahá’í institutions were ordered dissolved—a ruling condemned by international organizations including the Bahá’í International Community and Human Rights Watch.
+The same year, Houthi leader Abdul-Malik al-Houthi publicly denounced the Bahá’í Faith, further fueling persecution.

+In 2020, following international pressure, Houthi authorities announced a pardon for bin Haydara and five other detainees, releasing them on condition that they leave Yemen immediately.
+However, authorities later branded several of them as “fugitives,” and legal harassment persisted.
+On 25 May 2023, Houthi forces raided a peaceful Bahá’í gathering in Sana’a, detaining 17 Bahá’ís—including five women—and seizing their personal belongings.
+The raid drew condemnation from United Nations experts and human rights organizations.
+By August 2024, all 17 detainees had been released, many under restrictive conditions such as bans on Bahá’í activity, limits on travel, and financial guarantees.
+Despite periodic releases, the Bahá’ís of Yemen continue to face intimidation, arbitrary detention, and restrictions on their religious practice.

 Europe

 Germany

-The Baháʼí Faith was banned in Germany by the Nazi authorities in 1937.
+The Baháʼí Faith was banned by authorities in Nazi Germany in 1937.

 Romania

 Romania has had a Baháʼí community since 1926, whose members at that time included Marie of Edinburgh, Queen of Romania.
 After the fall of communism in Romania, the Romanian Baháʼí community organized itself in order to form its first National Spiritual Assembly in 1991.
 In 2005 the Romanian Baháʼí community numbered some 7,000, but in January 2007 a law was passed that imposed restrictive requirements on religious communities that wished to be recognized by the government, which Baháʼís and adherents of other minority religions could not meet.
 Some of the restrictions include waiting as long as twelve years after petitioning before a religious community can start to apply for recognition and the requirement that a legally-recognized religion must have over 22,000 members.